-“For where two or three gather in my name, there am I with them.”
+“For where two or three are gathered in my name, there am I with them.”
 Matthew 18:20

-Chances are you’ve heard this verse read during church service once or twice.
-It’s most commonly quoted to give legitimacy to a small gathering at church.
+I’ve been a pastor for 12+ years and I cannot tell you how many times I’ve heard this verse read in church.
+Where two or more are gathered is most commonly said to give legitimacy to a small gathering at church.
 Meaning that even though there might only be a few people gathered God is still with them.

 In full it says: “Again, truly I tell you that if two of you on earth agree about anything they ask for, it will be done for them by my Father in heaven.
 For where two or three gather in my name, there am I with them.”
 Matthew 18:19-20

-But what does the inverse of this interpretation mean?
+If God is only present when two or three are gathered, what about when we pray alone?
 If there were only one person present God would not be there?
 Certainly, no one believes that (I hope).
 But when we twist this passage this way that’s what it implies.